-Yes, Florida is an open-records state and allows public access to most criminal history information including arrests.
+Yes, Florida is an open-records state and allows public access to most inmate information including jail arrests.
 Requestors must fill out the proper forms and pay a fee, but records are readily available.

-A Florida arrest report will be full of helpful information like name, address, phone, email, gender, race, height, weight, physical description, tattoos, scars, mug shots, and fingerprints.
-Along with that, there will be arrest details, charges, convictions, dispositions, jail time, bond and bail paid, pleas, the dates of arrest, location and time.
+A Florida arrest records report will be full of helpful information like name, address, phone, email, gender, race, height, weight, physical description, tattoos, scars, mug shots, and fingerprints.
+Along with that, there will be arrest details,mugshots, charges, convictions, dispositions, jail time and other jail arrest details, bond and bail paid, pleas, the dates of arrest, location and time.
 Also included will be vehicles that were involved and the arresting officer’s name and agency.

 The crime rate has decreased over the past decade in Florida, going from 72,897 crimes in 2006 to 48,361 by 20% lower than it was back in 2006.
 The largest percentage of violent crimes falls into the Aggravated Assault category, with Revised Rape being the least popular crime in the state.